franckvalot/opencell-website-test/content/aboutus/story.md

     - content: 55 FTEs based primarily in France and Morocco.
   content: >-
     Opencell was created in 2015 to leverage an open source telco billing project initiated in 2007 by David Meyer, its current CEO.

-The company wanted to provide the first agile monetization platform capable of filling the gap between costly and cumbersome vertical billing solutions used in the telco and utility industries and the simpler "one size fits all" SaaS solutions that only cover the most basic requirements.
+    Our mission was to provide the first agile monetization platform capable of filling the gap between costly and complex vertical billing solutions used in the telco and utility industries and the rigid "one size fits all" SaaS solutions that cover only  the most basic requirements.

-    Four years later, Opencell is now the leading open source monetization platform and has over 40 successful implementations with major players in the telco, utility, mobility and retail sectors.
-It implements its platform either directly or through its extensive partner network.
+    Four years later, Opencell is now the leading open source monetization platform with over 40 successful implementations with major players in the telco, utility, mobility and retail sectors.
   title: Story
 investors:
   logos: